Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Results

-To best makes sense of \cref{fig:decision_tstat_many}, it is worth remembering that the policy $D_E$ is to roll out any ATE that achieves a $t$-statistic equal or greater than the critical $t$-statistic.
-In other words, a critical $t$-statistic $=\infty$ means not rolling out any treatment, while a critical $t$-statistic $=-\infty$ means rolling out all treatments irrespective of the evidence.

-The biggest takeaways from \cref{fig:decision_tstat_many} the are that: \begin{enumerate}[leftmargin=0.5cm] \item A change of policy can have more than double the cumulative impact of our RCTs. \item The biggest improvement comes from changing the critical $t$-statistic to somewhere around $-1.96$. \end{enumerate} The fact that the optimal $t$-statistic for all three estimators is around $-1.96$ is striking; it is tempting to interpret this result to mean that we should roll out any treatment for which the estimated ATE is not statistically significantly negative \footnote{This seems to be an empirical property of our dataset and likely a product of the nature of treatments that are deployed.
-It would be surprising to see this replicated in other corpora of RCTs}.

-One thing that might be puzzling here is how the optimal critical $t$-statistic can be negative in the first place.
-As stated earlier, we do not favor treatment or control.
-To make sense of this result, take an Empirical Bayesian perspective, that is assume the ATE effect $\Delta_i$ for each RCT comes from some prior distribution $P(\Delta)$.
-Meanwhile, the estimated treatment effect is determined by $P(\hat{\Delta}_{E,i}|\Delta_i)$ and so we are effectively trying to estimate $P(\Delta_i > 0| \hat{\Delta}_{E,i})$.
-Although we are not explicitly interested in estimating the posterior, it is evident from \cref{fig:decision_tstat_many} that the prior for our RCTs corpus favors positive ATE, which also explains why the optimal critical $t$-statistic is negative.
+We now turn to the question of evaluating the effectiveness of a roll out policy $D_E$.
+A common policy, which we use internally, is to roll out treatments that are positive and statistically significant at level $\alpha=0.05$.
+To date, Amazon has used the Generalized Difference-in-Differences estimator, meaning that the standard decision rule has been:

+Because the decision rule depends on the choice of estimator and t-critical $t_c$ decision threshold, it is worth comparing outcomes of various potential combinations, as we do in \cref{fig:decision_tstat_many}.
+We plot the normalized CFI $\hat{F}_E/\hat{F}_{\textbf{standard}}$ for estimator $E$ as a function of $t_c$, where the decision rule takes the general form:

-The choice of estimator does also seem to play a role, but the available evidence here is much less convincing. \cref{fig:decision_tstat} shows the 95\% confidence intervals around $\hat{F}_E$ for the Weighted Generalized Difference-in-Differences relative to the current critical $t$-statistic of $1.96$.
-These confidence intervals are computed via cross-validation by re-sampling $(\cC_1, \cT_1)$ and $(\cC_2, \cT_2)$ a 100 times.
-As explained in \cite{bengio2004no}, confidence intervals computed via cross-validation should be interpreted cautiously.
+Specifically \cref{fig:decision_tstat_many} shows the normalized CFI, as a function of $t_c$, for 3 estimators: the Difference-in-Means; the Generalized Difference-in-Differences; and the Weighted Generalized Difference-in-Differences with $\gamma = 0.6$.
+We included the first two estimators because they correspond to two important baselines: the unbiased ``target'' used to construct $\hat{F}_E$ and the estimator for our standard policy, respectively; we chose the last because it performed best at maximizing $\hat{F}_E$ among the estimators we considered. \cref{fig:decision_tstat} shows the normalized CFI, along with 95\% confidence bands, for the Weighted Generalized Difference-in-Differences with $\gamma = 0.6$.
+These confidence bands are computed via cross-validation by re-sampling $(\cC_1, \cT_1)$ and $(\cC_2, \cT_2)$ 100 times \footnote{As explained in \cite{bengio2004no}, confidence intervals computed via cross-validation should be interpreted cautiously.}.